RedisLabs/redislabs-docs/content/rs/concepts/data-access/oss-cluster-api.md

 ---
 {{< embed-md "oss-cluster-api-intro.md"  >}}

-You can use Redis OSS Cluster API along with other RS high availability to get high performance with low latency and let applications stay current with cluster topology changes, including add node, remove node, and node failover.
+You can use Redis OSS Cluster API along with other Redis Enterprise Software (RS) high availability to get high performance with low latency and let applications stay current with cluster topology changes, including add node, remove node, and node failover.